 Before you begin, add ice to a cup of water so it gets nice and cold.
-Grate your butter into a bowl or cut it up into small pieces and place it in the fridge until you are ready to add it to your dough.
+Grate the butter into a bowl or cut it up into small pieces and place it in the fridge until you are ready to add it to the dough.

 Place the flour, sugar, and salt into a mixing bowl and mix together with a fork or whisk.
 Add the cold butter and cut in using a pastry cutter or a fork.
 You can then use your hands to fully incorporate everything ensuring you have a coarse meal with some larger pieces of butter throughout.

 Measure and add the ice-cold water to the dough and mix it in using a pastry cutter, a fork, or your hands.
 The dough will still be crumbly at this point, that is fine.

 Dump the dough onto a lightly floured surface or a silicone mat.
 Create 2 equal-sized discs using your hands but do not press together too much, just lightly to quickly form 2 circles.